-Mireille Ouimet, PhD, is a Scientist and Director of Cardiovascular Metabolism and Cell Biology Laboratory at the University of Ottawa Heart Institute and an assistant professor in the Department of Biochemistry, Microbiology and Immunology, Faculty of Medicine, at the University of Ottawa.
+Mireille Ouimet, PhD, is a Scientist and Director of the Cardiovascular Metabolism and Cell Biology Laboratory (video) at the University of Ottawa Heart Institute and an Assistant Professor in the Department of Biochemistry, Microbiology and Immunology, in the Faculty of Medicine at the University of Ottawa.

 Her research program aims to determine the role of autophagy in macrophage foam cell metabolism, inflammation and cholesterol trafficking and its linkage to the development and progression of atherosclerosis.

-Dr. Ouimet obtained her BSc and PhD in Biochemistry from the University of Ottawa.
-During her doctoral studies with Yves Marcel, PhD, at the Heart Institute, Dr. Ouimet made several important findings relevant to the cellular pathways of cholesterol removal from foam cells, her most significant contribution being the discovery of autophagy as a key pathway for macrophage cholesterol efflux.
+Dr. Ouimet obtained her BSc and PhD in biochemistry from the University of Ottawa.
+During her doctoral studies with Yves Marcel, PhD, at the Heart Institute, Dr. Ouimet made several important findings relevant to the cellular pathways of cholesterol removal from foam cells.
+Her most significant contribution was the discovery of autophagy as a key pathway for macrophage cholesterol efflux.